fbohz/coingecko/README.md

 ## Usage

 A CLI console is provided to lookup coins or list top 100 coins.
-It also provides a print feature of basic coin features.
-However, all coin features can be read as it pulls directly from Coingecko API.
-To launch the console just launch it from bin folder:
+It also provides a print feature of basic coin attributes.
+However, all coin attributes can be read as it pulls directly from Coingecko API.
+To launch the console just launch it from bin folder E.g.

 ```ruby
 ruby bin/coingecko